 Evaluate the inner model or test structural models to see direct or indirect influences between variables.
 Evaluation Inner model with PLS starts by looking at values R-Square.
 The structural model in PLS is evaluated using R2 for the dependent construct, the value of the path coefficient or t-values of each path to be tested to determine the significance between constructs in the structural model.
-R2 is the value used to determine the substantive Effect of the latent variable on the exogenous latent variable.
+R2 is the value used to determine the substantive Effect of the latent variable on the exogenous latent variable on the endogenous latent variable.